Icemap/docs/develop/choose-driver-or-orm.md

 - Auto-increment ID: In TiDB, auto-incremental columns are globally unique.
 They are incremental on a single TiDB server, but ***not*** necessarily incremental among multiple TiDB servers or allocated sequentially.

-Full compatibility differences can be found at: [MySQL Compatibility](https://docs.pingcap.com/tidb/stable/mysql-compatibility)
+Full compatibility differences can be found at [MySQL Compatibility](https://docs.pingcap.com/tidb/stable/mysql-compatibility)

 ## Java